 Black History Month 2020

-For Black History Month, we're spotlighting some fantastic artists, musicians, theatre companies as well as resources for Black creatives.
+For Black History Month in October, we're spotlighting some fantastic artists, musicians, theatre companies as well as resources for Black creatives.

 Theatre and Dance

 Image: The Head Wrap Diaries by Uchenna Dance, streaming online 16th-22nd October 2020 via Rural Touring Dance Initiative.

 Below are some links to Black theatre and dance companies, many of which are based in Yorkshire.

 Learn about Black artists and the stories behind their work.

 Lubaina Himid CBE (born 1954) is a British artist and curator.
 She is a professor of contemporary art at the University of Central Lancashire.
 Her art focuses on themes of cultural history and reclaiming identities.